mohammednawas8/NotesAppLofCoding/README.md

 # NotesAppLofCoding
-This repository for Notes app tutorial https://www.youtube.com/watch?v=DxkAfObVjOs
+This repository is for the Notes app tutorial https://www.youtube.com/watch?v=DxkAfObVjOs